Peter Snayers: Life

 After Isabella's death in 1633, Snayers became court painter to the next two governors, the Cardinal-Infante Ferdinand of Austria (1634–1641) and the Archduke Leopold (Wilhelm) (1647–1656).
 For them he painted scenes of victorious battles in the tradition of sixteenth-century tapestries.
 He painted portraits of the aristocracy in Brussels and large landscapes.
 He also worked for other eminent patrons and the open market.
 A highlight in his career was a commission for 22 battle paintings by general Ottavio Piccolomini.

 While working in Brussels he regularly visited his hometown Antwerp but never returned to live there.
 He collaborated with painters in Antwerp such as Peter Paul Rubens on several occasions, including on the never-finished Life of Henry IV cycle (1628–30) and the Torre de la Parada series (c.
 1637–1640).
 Both during his Antwerp and his Brussels periods, He mingled with the elite of his time.
 He climbed the social ladder and aspired to live a lifestyle similar to that of the aristocrats of his day.
 He was thus an example of the 17th century 'aristocratization' of successful citizens.

 His pupils included Guilliam van Schoor and Adam Frans van der Meulen.
-The latter became a leading battle painter and court painter to Louis XIV of France.
+The latter became a leading battle painter and court painter to Louis XIV.

 There is no record of when Snayers died but it is believed he died in Brussels in 1667.